zenkavi/ADDM.jl/docs/src/tutorials/model_comparison.md

 ```

-Merge model posteriors with the model parameters they refer to
+Merge model posteriors with the model parameters they refer to.
+This creates a dataframe instead of the `model_posteriors` dictionary that is easier to make plots with.

 ```@repl 1
 posteriors_df = DataFrame()